er-prateek-tripathi/Vehicle-Security-System-Using-Facial-Recognition/README.md

  How to use :
                   1. Pre Registered User :
-                  a.
+                  \t a.
 On the welcome interface click on login button.
                   b.
 It will lead to new window User Authentication.
                   c.
 Input the Credentials provided in the Manual.
                   = If the credentials are correct then okay,